Hanlin, Burma: Archaeological finds

 Archaeological excavations have been carried out by the Department of Archaeological National Museum and Library during 1904–05, 1929–30, 1962 to 1967, and from 1963 to 2012.
 Thirty three mounds have been excavated so far in Hanlin City, in the southern and northern areas of Shwegugyi Pagoda, and in the old Halin town.
 These have unearthed structures of palace fortresses, cremation grounds, manufacturing sites, brick monuments of Buddhist stupas, walls in different sizes, and water management structures.
 Also unearthed were eleven human skeletons in fossilized condition.

 Archaeological excavations at Hanlin village have also unearthed a city enclosed within walls which have twelve gates and show the tell tale marks of a moat.
 This city is in a rectangular shape and has an area of 541.4 ha.
 It is situated on an undulating terrain of volcanic material at a distance of about 16 km from the Ayeyarwady River and 27 km from the Mu River to its western side.
 In the explored area, hot water springs have been found which are stated to have curative properties.
 A particular find of interest is at excavation site designated HL-22 where three sets of standing stone slabs dating to the 2nd AD are indicative of the megalithic culture.
 The Southern Gateway has been dated to about 200 AD.

 At a museum near the archaeological site of Shwegugyi there are exhibits which show archaeological finds from excavations including: human skeletal remains, along with pottery, jewelry, and bronze rattles laid in graves in a series of rows, found below ground.
 Carbon dating of some of the earliest grave finds indicate that they are almost 5,000 years old.
 The museum also has exhibits of finds of: silver coins, gold ornaments, bricks with inscriptions of texts, and many antiquities recovered from the Hanlin sites.
 The Pyu alphabet with links to Sanskrit and the present day Bamar language, inscribed on a tomb stone, is also on display.

+In 2024, new radiocarbon dating gave a sequence of dates from the early third millennium BCE to the early second millennium CE.
+The earliest dates would make Halin the oldest known Neolithic site in mainland Southeast Asia.